WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

     * SSDs are thousands of time faster than HDDs.
     * HDDs (also called "magnetic drives") are cheaper and still used in some places.
   * #### File-Based Storage (File):
-    * Files on local hard drives (block-based storage containers) are accessed in a file hierarchy.
+    * File systems are mounted on hard drives (block-based storage containers) and the files are stored in data directories - think of all the files arranged like a tree with multiple branches.
-    * These are essentially networked block based storage drives shared over a network.
+    * Network file systems are essentially networked block-based storage drives shared over a network.
-    * Hardware known as **network attached storage servers (NAS)** are "mounted" to the network and "shares" files over the network.
+    * Hardware known as **network attached storage servers (NAS)** are "mounted" to the network and "shares" files over the network accessed via data directories (same as how you'd access files on your local block-based storage).
-    * Computers can interact with network shared files the same way local files can be accessed.
   * #### Object-Based Storage (Object):
     * Users upload files into an **object based storage container** over the internet using HTTP/HTTPS protocols (e.g., GET (Read), PUT (Update), POST (Create), SELECT (Select), DELETE (Delete)).
     * This storage type is called a "bucket" because there is no file hierarchy - think of all the files (objects) as grains of sand into a bucket (though there is a way to mimic a hierarchy via S3).